chtoucas/Narvalo.NET/Issues.md

   we should not try to publish a version already available on NuGet, check the dependencies tree.
 - Enhancement: Add Git commit hash to assembly configuration or info?
-- Enhancement: Use Git tags.
+- Enhancement: Start to use Git tags.
 - Enhancement: Create symbol packages (or use GitLink?).
 - Enhancement: %comspec% /k (@pause).
 - Improvement: Complete Narvalo.Build with Gendarme and Versioning tasks.